Astro-Sean/AutoPHoT/README.md

 ```

 * Code relies on [Astrometry.net](https://arxiv.org/abs/0910.2233) by Dustin Lang to solve for WCS.
 Code can be downloaded/installed [here](http://astrometry.net/doc/readme.html) and [here](http://astrometry.net/doc/build.html#build.).
-Once installed, locate the solve-field executable [default location: /usr/local/astrometry/bin/solve-field] and update (if needed) 'solve_field_exe_loc' in syntax (see [here](https://github.com/Astro-Sean/autophot/blob/master/autophot_example.ipynb)). **If the user trusts there WCS this step can be ignore as Astrometry.net is not used.**
+Once installed, locate the solve-field executable [default location: /usr/local/astrometry/bin/solve-field] and update (if needed) 'solve_field_exe_loc' in syntax (see [here](https://github.com/Astro-Sean/autophot/blob/master/autophot_example.ipynb)). **If the user trusts their WCS this step can be ignore as Astrometry.net is not used.**

-* Image subtraction uses [HOTPANTS](http://www.ascl.net/1504.004) by Andy Becker - HOTPANTS can be found [here](https://github.com/acbecker/).
+* Image subtraction a local instance of [HOTPANTS](http://www.ascl.net/1504.004) by Andy Becker - HOTPANTS can be found [here](https://github.com/acbecker/).
 Once installed, locate the hotpants executable and update 'hotpants_exe_loc' in syntax see [here](https://github.com/Astro-Sean/autophot/blob/master/autophot_example.ipynb). **If the user has no need for image subtraction this step can be ignored.**

 **Known error with installation of HOTPANTS**